williamnguyen-activecyber/okta.github.io/_source/_posts/2017-10-11-why-are-webhooks-better-than-serverless-extensibility.md

 extensibility options so the customer can do it on their own.

 So, you decide to allow serverless extensibility.
-A customer can now upload some code (in Javascript) to run on your platform every time a new piece of infrastructure is provisioned.
+A customer can now upload some code (in JavaScript) to run on your platform every time a new piece of infrastructure is provisioned.

 The customer reads through your docs, and writes a small function that looks